tembo-io/website/landing/src/content/blog/2024-03-18-pganalyze/index.md

 queries, track query performance over time, and understand the overall health of your database.

 ## Key Features
 pganalyze has a wide range of features that help you understand and optimize your Postgres database.
-Some of the key features
+Key features
 include:

 - Detailed query performance insights